 3.5 Any typographical, clerical or other error or omission in any sales literature, quotation, price list, acceptance of offer, invoice or other documents or information we issue shall be subject to correction without any liability on our part.

 3.6 Our employees and agents are not authorised to make any representations concerning our services or software unless we confirm them in writing.
 In entering into a contract with us you acknowledge that you do not rely on, and waive any claim for breach of, any representations which are not confirmed to you in writing (provided that nothing shall operate to limit or exclude any liability for fraud or fraudulent misrepresentation).

 4.1 We make our website available to use (including all information, tools and services available from our website), conditional upon your acceptance of these terms.
 These terms may change from time to time.
 By continuing to use our website you agree to the current version of these terms.

 4.2 We do not guarantee that our website will always be available, error free, or correct, accurate and up to date, and we reserve the right to limit or deny access to it at any time for any reason, including by reference to user identity, geographic region and legal jurisdiction

-4.3 We may update the content on our website (including information about our products, services, software, and prices) at any time without giving you notice.
-This will not change any contract we have already entered with you, but will apply to any future contract we enter with you
+4.3 We may update and change the content on our website (including information about our products, services, software, and prices) at any time without giving you notice.
+This will not change any contract we have already entered with you, but will apply to any future contract we enter into with you.

 4.4 We may make third party links and third party tools available through our website.
 You understand and agree that we do not endorse any such links or tools by making them available, have no liability for them, and it is your responsibility to review and agree any third party terms that apply to their use